- Greek culture is the number one exportable product of Greece, with Greek philosophy being a significant part of it.

 His natural philosophy influenced heavily Aristotle, who devised and added to it, so it came to be known as the Aristotelian Elements.

-I can go on and on about the inspiring ancient Greek philosophers and their work that impacted western philosophy.
+We can go on and on about the inspiring ancient Greek philosophers and their work that impacted Western philosophy.
 With fascinating lives and even more fascinating minds, they have become an integral part of Greek culture that still manages to blow both locals' and visitors’ minds with their perspicacity and insight.

 However, no one can fit the excellence of the ancient Greek philosophers in a single blog post.
 That’s why I highly suggest you take the time and visit your local bookstore to introduce yourself to at least one of the greatest Greek minds the world has ever had; who doesn’t need at least a pearl of little more wisdom in their lives?